Paste your URL. Watch your answer bot get built.

 It cannot generate, so it cannot invent.
 A clear question routes to a real page, an ambiguous one returns a short menu, and anything your site does not cover is declined, not answered.
 No model runs when it answers, so every reply is reproducible and you can read exactly why it landed where it did.
 It can still be unsure, and when it is, it asks or declines rather than guessing.
 No fabrication, which is not the same as no mistakes.

-The engine runs on doloop's own pages below.
+The same engine, but seeded from doloop.io instead of your site.
 A clear question routes.
 An ambiguous one returns a short menu.
 Something off topic gets a flat refusal instead of an invented answer.
 Skeptics should poke the last one first.

 The first three route straight to a page, the fourth is genuinely ambiguous so it returns a menu, the last is declined.
 Same input, same answer, every time.